Important Ratios Required for Valuing Business

 When to Use P/CF Ratio

-This is a ratio that is useful for stocks or the shares that have a cash flow.
-And despite of having a positive cashflow is not profitable.
+This is a ratio that is useful for stocks or shares that have a cash flow.
+And despite having a positive cash flow, it is not profitable.

 Advantages

-This cannot be easily manipulated as earnings, due to the reason that this is not based on the accrual basis of accounting.
+This cannot be easily manipulated as earnings, because this is not based on the accrual basis of accounting.

 Disadvantages

-– It is difficult to acquire future cash flow estimates.
+– It isn’t easy to acquire future cash flow estimates.

 EV-to-EBITDA

-Enterprise value to earnings before interest, taxes, depreciation, and amortization ratio or EV-to-EBITDA Ratio, is the one where
+The enterprise value to earnings before interest, taxes, depreciation, and amortisation ratio or EV-to-EBITDA Ratio, is the one where

 Enterprise value (EV) = Market Capitalization + Preferred Shares + Minority Interest + Debt – Total Cash